Skip to main content

 Adoption & Migration

-Adoption is driven through enablement rather than enforcement.
+Adoption is driven through enablement.
 A Storybook instance provides a living reference.
-Migration tooling includes lint rules flagging hardcoded values.
-Training sessions and a shared Slack channel ensure questions are resolved within hours.
+Lint rules flag hardcoded values.
+Training sessions ensure questions are resolved within hours.

 Reflection